How to Learn Modern Standard Arabic — A Complete Guide for Beginners

 There are many compelling reasons to study this form of Arabic:

-- Academic access: Most Arabic textbooks, university courses, and academic resources teach MSA as the standard.
+• Academic access: Most Arabic textbooks, university courses, and academic resources teach MSA as the standard.
 It is the foundation for any serious Arabic studies programme.
+You can connect MSA study with Islamic Studies to deepen your academic understanding of the tradition.

 MSA vs Dialects: What Is the Difference?